 The trial court then denied the SB 1437 petition because this evidence showed Falcon was convicted as a direct aider and abettor, not mistakenly as a principal under felony murder or under the natural and probable consequences theory at all.
 There was no underlying felony to make it felony murder and there was no other crime to make the death a result under the natural and probable consequences doctrine.

-So, the Second Appellate District had no problem affirmed the Lancaster judge’s ruling and denying SB 1437 relief.
+So, the Second Appellate District had no problem affirming the Lancaster judge’s ruling and denying SB 1437 relief.
 The murder and Falcon’s role in it were not the sort of conviction eligible under 1437.